dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/README.md

 ---
 ### C
-1 person: Infer which are the important qualities by looking at the business goals
-- Identify the quality attributes from business goals
-- Write the core scenarios for each quality attributes identified
-- Identify the ASRs
-- Write the ASR Utility Tree in tabular form
-- Going back to quality attributes which tactics should we use to fulfill them and where?
-- Evaluate how to fit all this information into a SAD as shown here:  https://wiki.sei.cmu.edu/confluence/display/SAD/System+Overview
+1 person: Infer which are the important qualities by looking at the business goals c1.
+Identify the funcionalities and quality attributes from business goals c2.
+Write the core scenarios for each quality attributes identified c3.
+Write general scenarios for the Business Goals c4.
+Write the ASR Utility Tree in tabular form c5.
+Going back to quality attributes which tactics should we use to fulfill them and where? c6.
+Evaluate how to fit all this information into a SAD as shown here:  https://wiki.sei.cmu.edu/confluence/display/SAD/System+Overview

 ---
 ### D